Our Attorneys Have Over 25 years of Experience, and Are Here to Answer All Your Questions After an Accident

 - Page 1

-Texas is a fault state that requires negligent drivers to compensate the victims of a passenger vehicle or truck wreck.
+Texas is a fault state that requires negligent drivers to compensate the victims of a passenger vehicle or truck accident.
 In many cases in Decatur, the truck driver’s and trucking company’s liability for causing a collision is clear cut.
 However, in some situations, the fault may be divided among more parties.
 Here, we explain your rights to compensation if you are found to be partially to blame for causing your crash.

 How Texas’ Comparative Negligence Law Could Apply in Your Case

-Texas follows the modified comparative negligence rule in vehicle crash cases.
+Texas follows the modified comparative negligence rule in vehicle accident cases.
 If a party is partially at fault, he will still be entitled to compensation for his injuries as long as he was not more than 50 percent to blame.
 Here’s how comparative negligence works:

 - If you are found to be more than 50 percent at fault, you would not be entitled to any compensation from the truck driver.